sitic/monochrome/README.md

 ## Standalone Application and Python Library

 Monochrome can be used as a standalone application or as a Python library.
 The standalone application is a simple video viewer with a minimalistic user interface.
-The Python library allows to load and play videos from Python scripts and Jupyter notebooks, see the [Python Quickstart](#python-quickstart).
+The Python library allows to load and play videos from Python scripts and Jupyter notebooks, see the Python Quickstart section below.

 For the standalone application, download the latest release from the [releases page](https://github.com/sitic/monochrome/-/releases) and run the executable.
 On Winodws you may need to install [Microsoft Visual C++ Redistributable 2019](https://aka.ms/vs/16/release/vc_redist.x86.exe).